mosaic-design-system/docs/src/forms/textarea.md

       ## What is a Textarea?

-      A Textarea is a fixed height input that allows multiple lines of text to be entered.
+      A Textarea is a form input that allows multiple lines of text to be entered.

       - - -